mediacloud/backend/doc/api_2_0_spec.md

 ###Output description

-The following table describes the meaning and origin of fields returned by both api/v2/stories/single and api/v2/stories/list_processed
+The following table describes the meaning and origin of fields returned by both api/v2/stories/single and api/v2/stories/list_processed in which we felt clarification was necessary.

 --------------------------------------------------------------------------------------------------------
 Field                    Description